RamNishanth/esp01/README.md

                                 Arduino UNO
                                 ESP8266 ESP-01
                                 Connecting Wires
-                                Bread Board or  DOT board
                                 Push Button
 #                                          Connecting the ESP8266 to an Arduino
 The steps you need to take are simple.
 This is written for the ESP8266-01 but you can find the pinout for other models easily and use the same pins.
 First we will connect the Arduino UNO to a breadboard:

 1. Connect the Arduino’s 3v3 **(3.3V)**  on a breadboard.
 The ESP8266 works with 3.3V and not 5V, so this is necessary.
-If you want to connect other components that use 5V, you can connect the 5V output of the breadboard, just make sure you don’t connect the two.
+If you want to connect other components that use 5V, you can connect the 5V , just make sure you don’t connect the two.

-2. Connect GND (ground) to breadboard.
+2. Connect GND (ground) to esp gnd.

 3. Connect the RES or RESET pin to ground.
 When you ground the reset pin, the Arduino works as a dumb USB to serial connector, which is what we want to talk to the ESP8266.